Have you been charged with handling stolen goods?

 A person found guilty of handling stolen goods is liable to a maximum penalty of 15 years imprisonment.
 Handling stolen goods is an indictable offence that carries a higher maximum penalty than the offence of theft.

-In determining an appropriate sentence, the court will consider the specific circumstances of the case.
+In determining an appropriate sentence for someone who has handled stolen goods, the court will consider the specific circumstances of the case.
 The court will also consider the accused’s prior convictions, the value of the stolen goods, and the level of dishonesty involved when determining the sentence.
-The court may also consider the accused’s cooperation with the police and any remorse shown.
+The court may also consider the accused’s cooperation with the police, the return of stolen goods, and any remorse shown.

 Where the case will be heard